SoftwareQuTech/qoala-mlir/docs/architecture/irs.md

 %m = qmem.measure %qptr : i1
 ```

-MIR is the level at which:

-- Floating-point rotation angles can still appear, but `lower-float-rotations` rewrites them to `qmem.rot_*_int` ops which use an integer-pair `(n, e)` form  where `angle = n·π / 2^e`.
-This matches NetQASM's allowed encoding.
-- `unfold-comm-ops` decomposes multi-value classical communication (`qmem.send_ints`, `qmem.recv_floats`) into single-value variants.
-- `functionize` extracts contiguous groups of quantum ops into stand-alone NetQASM routines, replacing each group with a single `qoalahost.call`.
+MIR is where the program is prepared for the structural changes that turn it into a Qoala-block-shaped LIR.
+Floating-point rotation angles are still permitted, but the `lower-float-rotations` pass rewrites them to the integer-pair form `qmem.rot_*_int` (where the rotation angle is `n·π / 2^e`), the only form NetQASM accepts.
+Multi-value classical communication ops such as `qmem.send_ints` and `qmem.recv_floats` are decomposed into sequences of their single-value variants by `unfold-comm-ops`, so they can later be isolated into their own host blocks without functionization needing to special-case the tensor forms.
+And `functionize` extracts contiguous groups of quantum operations into stand-alone NetQASM routines, replacing each group with a single `qoalahost.call`.
+By the end of MIR processing, every quantum operation is either inside a routine or about to be.

 See [Operations reference / QMem](../reference/qmem.md) and [Passes / MIR helpers](../passes/mir.md).